KDE/angelfish/README.md

  * Rust (including cargo and rustc) (optional)
  * [Corrosion](https://github.com/corrosion-rs/corrosion) (optional)

-Please check the community wiki for how to build projects with kdesrc-build.
+Please check the community wiki for how to build projects with kde-builder.
 If you went for using your distribution's package manager, then you can build (and install) Angelfish like this:
 ```
 mkdir build